 Table of contents

-In the quest for mental clarity, enhanced spirituality, and emotional growth, we often seek gurus and self-help experts to help us with this.
+In the quest for mental clarity, enhanced spirituality, and emotional growth, we often seek gurus and self-help experts for help.

 Out of the woodwork comes Vishen Lakhiani, this guy is a bit lesser known to some, but for others, the name might ring a bell.